JiaLinLi0822/proj-rnn-sprt/README.md

 jupyter notebook analysis.ipynb
 ```

-The notebook will generate figures showing:
+The notebook will generate all the figures showing in the article:
 - Decision boundaries and sampling patterns
 - Neural network decision weights
 - Comparison with optimal SPRT behavior
 - Psychometric curves and response time distributions

-## Key Experimental Configurations
+## Experimental Configurations

 The project studies three main experimental environments: